How to Get Japan PR in One Year Without an Immigration Lawyer

 The ISA examines your entire qualifying period for:

-- National Pension (国民年金) or Employee's Pension (厚生年金): Every month must be paid.
-A single month of late payment during your 1-year qualifying period can result in refusal.
+- National Pension (Kokumin Nenkin, 国民年金) or Employee's Pension (Kosei Nenkin, 厚生年金): Every month must be paid on time.
+A payment even one day late during the applicable lookback can lead to automatic PR rejection.
 Common trap: the gap between leaving one company and enrolling at the next.

 - Health insurance (健康保険): Continuous enrollment required.
 Same gap risk during job transitions.